 While hardship will often include the inability to make the mortgage payments, this is not always going to be the case.
 The need to sell (but without having the resources to make good a shortfall) may involve such things as enforced job relocation, divorce, health reasons, and so on, and I have successfully negotiated several short sales where affording the mortgage payments was not, in itself, the problem..

-A short sale offers a dignified solution to a homeowner's financial crisis.
+So a short sale offers a dignified solution to a homeowner's financial crisis.
 While a short sale will affect your credit, the impact is significantly less and for a shorter period than a foreclosure, and should not affect employment or security clearance issues.

 Mortgage lenders are co-operative towards short sales, because if the only alternative is foreclosure, there are several reasons why they will lose less and benefit more from an agreed and structured short sale.